This tutorial covers:

-Web and browser technology continues to advance, narrowing the gap between the performance of web and native applications.
-Features that were once exclusive to native applications can be implemented in web applications.
-This is due in part to the emergence of progressive web applications (PWAs).
+Web and browser technology continues to advance, and the gap between the performance of web and native applications continues to be reduced.
+Features that were once exclusive to native applications are now being implemented in web applications.
+Not so recently, the emergence of progressive web applications (PWAs) has greatly closed the gap between web and native applications.
 Web applications can now be installed, receive push notifications, and even work offline.
-In this post, we will build a simple PWA, write tests for it, and automate the testing process by building a continuous integration (CI) pipeline.
+In this post, we will build a simple PWA, write tests for it, and automate the testing process by building a continuous integration (CI) pipeline with CircleCI.

 Prerequisites